 Middle school teachers need good communications skills in order to discuss students’ needs with parents and administrators.

 Middle school teachers must have a bachelor’s degree.
 In addition, public school teachers must have a state-issued certification or license.

 All states require public middle school teachers to have at least a bachelor’s degree.
 Many states require middle school teachers to major in a content area, such as math or science.
 Other states require middle school teachers to major in elementary education.
 Middle school teachers typically enroll in their college’s teacher preparation program and take classes in education and child psychology in addition to the classes required by their major.

 Teacher education programs teach prospective middle school teachers how to present information to students and how to work with students of varying abilities and backgrounds.
-Programs typically include fieldwork such as student teaching.
+Programs typically include a student-teaching program, in which they work with a mentor teacher and get experience teaching students in a classroom setting.
 For information about teacher preparation programs in your state, visit Teach.org.

-Some states require middle school teachers to earn a master’s degree after receiving their teaching certification.
+Some states require middle school teachers to earn a master’s degree after receiving their teaching certification and obtaining a job.